Ensuring Data Freshness in Multi-Rate Task Chains Scheduling: Related Works

 \subsection{Task Dependency and Data Freshness}

 Palencia et al. \cite{palencia1998schedulability} established that offsets can be used to mitigate the pessimism of Response Time Analysis (RTA) in transactions, their approach remains task-centric, focusing on processor interference.
 Our work extends the utility of offsets into the semantic domain, using them to align the data freshness windows of heterogeneous data streams.
-We demonstrate that by Construction, specifically through the offset assignment based on data freshness, we can ensure data freshness while maintaining the capacity preservation that Palencia’s analysis seeks to verify.
+We demonstrate that by construction, specifically through the offset assignment based on data freshness, we can ensure data freshness while maintaining the capacity preservation.